 The Ocean Plan contains toxicity testing requirements based on minimum initial dilution (Dm) factors in section III.C.4.c.
 Following the implementation procedures of the Ocean Plan, dischargers with Dm factors that fall below 100:1 are required to conduct chronic toxicity testing.
 This Order allows for a Dm of 29 for the chronic condition.
-As shown in Table F-5 of this Fact Sheet, the RPA conducted for the Facility demonstrated reasonable potential (Endpoint 1) for discharges from the Facility to cause or contribute to exceedances of applicable water quality criteria for chronic toxicity.
+The RPA conducted for the Facility does not demonstrate reasonable potential (Endpoint 1) for discharges from the Facility to cause or contribute to exceedances of applicable water quality criteria for chronic toxicity.
 However, the Ocean Plan, Appendix VI, states, "The Regional Water Board may use an alternative approach for assessing reasonable potential such as an appropriate stochastic dilution model that incorporates both ambient and effluent variability.
 The permit fact sheet or statement of basis will document the justification or basis for the conclusions of the reasonable potential assessment."
 As discussed further below, the discharge does not exhibit reasonable potential to cause or contribute to an exceedance of the water quality objective for chronic toxicity based on the Test of Significant Toxicity (TST) approach in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA 833-R-10-003, 2010).
 Therefore, this Order does not contain WET limitations.
-However, in accordance with the Ocean Plan (section III.C, Implementation Provisions for Table 1), this Order retains chronic toxicity monitoring requirements for the discharge at Discharge Point 001.
+However, in accordance with the Ocean Plan (section III.C, Implementation Provisions for Table 3), this Order retains chronic toxicity monitoring requirements for the discharge at Discharge Point 001.

+4.3.5.1.
 Test of Significant Toxicity